patriziodegirolamo/Network-Analyser/README.md

 ## Overview

-The purpose of this project is to provide an application to sniff and record the incoming and outgoing traffic of a computer network interface.
+The purpose of this project is to provide a multiplatform application capable of intercepting incoming and outgoing traffic through the network interfaces of a computer.
+During the sniffing process the application periodically updates a report containing a synthesis of the observed events.

 ## Features